guoxiaolu/facerecognition/README.md

 Currently suspended.

-The base function is finished, and it can runs normaly, but the accuracy is not high, currently, 1:N face recognition is not good enough, so more research is needed.
+The base function is finished, and it runs normaly, but the accuracy is not high, currently, 1:N face recognition is not good enough, so more research is needed.